 As presented in the form above, the mean in the two CVD groups were 334.5 mg/L (330 mg/L, 339 mg/L) and 319.6 mg/L (318 mg/L, 322 mg/L).
 According to the 95% confidence interval, the 14.9 mg/L higher in mean FIB in the group of subjects that have prior history of CVD would not be considered unusual if the true difference between means was between 10.1 mg/L and 19.7 mg/L, higher in the group with prior history of CVD.
 The t-test does not assume equal variance and the result is significant under the significance level of 0.05 (two-sided P-value<0.001), therefore we can reject the null hypothesis that the means are the same in the group with prior history of CVD and the group without.

+Total:8/10

 How could a smilar analysis as presented in part c have been performed with linear regression?
 Explicitly provide the correspondences between the various statistical output from each of the analyses.